monsherko/vkpander/README.md

 Optionally, you can create each user own application, or use one at all.
 Implemented the ability to work with accounts in parallel.

-For more help on creating applications https://vk.com/dev/native_create.
+For more help on creating https://vk.com/dev/native_create applications.

 __Installation__: